secure-systems-lab/dsse/specification.md

 ```

 Empty fields may be omitted.
 [Multiple signatures](#multiple-signatures) are
 allowed.
+Note that an optional `signature.sigType` field may be present but
+empty for compatibility with [backwards compatible signature] mode.

 Parameters:

 *   SERIALIZED_BODY is the byte sequence to be signed.

-*   PAYLOAD_TYPE is a URI indicating how to interpret SERIALIZED_BODY.
-It
+*   PAYLOAD_TYPE is an authenticated(*) URI indicating how to interpret
-    encompasses the content type (JSON, Canonical-JSON, CBOR, etc.), the
+    SERIALIZED_BODY.
+It encompasses the content type (JSON, Canonical-JSON,
-    purpose, and the schema version of the payload.
-This obviates the need for
+    CBOR, etc.), the purpose, and the schema version of the payload.
+This
-    the `_type` field within in-toto/TUF payloads.
-This URI does not need to be
+    obviates the need for the `_type` field within in-toto/TUF payloads.
+This
-    resolved to a remote resource, nor does such a resource need to be fetched.
+    URI does not need to be resolved to a remote resource, nor does such a
+    resource need to be fetched.
 Examples:

     -   https://in-toto.io/Link/v0.9
     -   https://in-toto.io/Layout/v0.9
     -   https://theupdateframework.com/Root/v1.0.5
     -   etc...

+    (*) Exception: PAYLOAD_TYPE is unauthenticated if `signature.sigType ==
+    "raw-json-no-payload-type"`.

 *   KEYID is an optional, unauthenticated hint indicating what key was used to
     sign the message.
 It **must not** be used for security decisions.